ianlcurtis/devboxlab/README.md

 The steps in this lab will take you about 15 minutes to complete.

-> We recommend that you remain logged in as the Admin account in your main browser window and open a separate "Incognito"/ "InPrivate" window to perform the upcoming actions as the "Development Manager" (Adele) persona.
+> We recommend that you remain logged in as the Admin account in your main browser window and open a separate "Incognito/InPrivate" window to perform the upcoming actions as the "Development Manager" (Adele) persona.

 <details>
   <summary>TASK: On behalf of the Dev Team Manager, create Dev Box pools for Project A and Project B to address our use case.</summary>